arktypeio/arktype/ark/attest/README.md

 You should also add `.attest` to your repository's `.gitignore` file.

-Bun support is currently pending a [bug in the way their source maps translate to stack traces](https://github.com/oven-sh/bun/issues/7120).
+Bun support is currently pending [them supporting @prettier/sync for type formatting](https://github.com/oven-sh/bun/issues/10768).
 If this is a problem for you, please 👍 that issue so they prioritize it!

 ## Assertions